The Conjuring movie may have broken horror genre box office record – even considering inflation

 James Wan’s horror movies

-The Malaysian-born James Wan’s previous horror movie, the April 2011 release Insidious, also featuring Patrick Wilson (alongside Bridesmaids’ Rose Byrne and veteran Barbara Hershey), opened with $13.27 million at 2,408 locations, eventually cuming at $54 million in the U.S. and Canada (in addition to approximately $43 million internationally).
+The Malaysian-born James Wan’s previous horror movie, the April 2011 release Insidious, also featuring Patrick Wilson (alongside Bridesmaids’ Rose Byrne and veteran Barbara Hershey), opened with $13.3 million* from 2,408 locations, eventually cuming at $54 million in the U.S. and Canada (in addition to approximately $43 million internationally).

 Of note: Wan’s credits as a producer includes the Saw movie sequels, while his upcoming directing effort is Insidious: Chapter 2, bringing back Wilson, Byrne, and Hershey, and which is scheduled to open on Sept.
 13 in North America.
 Next in line for Wan is Fast & Furious 7.